A schematic of the control box and what is connected to it, hopefully a bit clearer than the 'physical' layout in the Workshop Manual.

 Eventually (although the engine revs will probably have to increase above the normal idling speed) the voltage rises sufficiently to operate the cut-out relay (12.7 to 13.3v).
 Its contact closes, and starts to feed dynamo output to the battery and the rest of the cars electrics.
 The voltage on the 'D' terminal is now almost the same as the battery voltage, the only difference being the very small voltage dropped across the two low resistance windings of the current regulator and the cut-out relay.
 As the voltage on the 'WL' terminal is always the same as on the 'D' terminal, the warning light now has virtually the same voltage (i.e. above the 12.7v to 13.3v of the cut-out relay) on both sides, so the light is extinguished.
 If anything causes the dynamo output voltage to differ (higher or lower) from the battery voltage by more than a few volts, the light will start to glow again - the bigger the voltage difference the brighter the light.

-In practice, and under most circumstances, the voltage regulator relay doesn't just operate and remain operated, but is operating and releasing all the time.
+In practice, and under most circumstances, the voltage regulator relay doesn't just operate and remain operated, but is operating and releasing all the time - when it operates it reduces dynamo output which causes the regulator relay to release which generates full output again, which operates the regulator relay again, and so on.
 When the battery needs charging the voltage regulator contacts are closed for a relatively long time and open for a relatively short time, which gives a relatively high average charging current.
 As the battery approaches fully charged the situation gradually reverses to one where the contacts are closed for a relatively short time and open for a relatively long time, giving a relatively lower average charging current.

 This opening and closing is a very rapid process, and can be felt as a vibration if you lightly touch the voltage regulator armature, and there is a small arcing visible at the contact.
 The effect of this is to give a rapid initial rise in battery voltage, tailing off as the battery reaches fully charged (ranging from 14.9 to 15.5v at 10C to 14.3 to 14.9v at 40C).